dodyg/practical-aspnetcore/projects/net6/README.md

   * [WebApplication - Middleware Pipelines](web-application-middleware-pipeline)

-    In this sample we learn how to use `UseRouter` to compose two different middleware pipelines.
+    In this sample we learn how to use `UseRouter` and `MapMiddlewareGet` to compose two different middleware pipelines.

 ### Configuration